Nikolaos-Gkionis/nikolaos-ixd/docs/Histories/macro-interactions.md

 ![A text input](/assets/pre-task-list/cya-warning.png "The second iteration")
 <br>

-- The finalk iteration has the experimental 'Notification banner' in the standard blue version
+- The final iteration has the experimental 'Notification banner' in the standard blue version

 ![An error message](/assets/pre-task-list/cya-important.png "The last iteration")
 <br>